silx-kit/h5web/README.md

 ## NPM packages 📚

-The `src/packages` folder contains entry points for packages that are published to NPM.
-Follow the steps below to build and publish these packages:
+The `src/packages` folder contains entry points for packages published to NPM.

+To publish the packages, bump their version numbers in their respective `packages/package-<name>.json` files, then follow the steps below:

 ```bash
 cd packages